Samuel027/weatherAPI/README.md

-# An application that fetches data from a weather API
+# An Application that Fetches Data from a Weather API

 A simple command line application that consumes a Public API using a HTTP client library